Onyx-Protocol/Onyx/docs/protocol/papers/blockchain-programs.md

 This technique is useful for describing and developing generic patterns for control programs and as a result is used throughout the rest of this guide.

-Programs *themselves* can instantiate programs with parameters to create new programs.
+Programs *themselves* can instantiate programs with arguments to create new programs.
 In combination with output introspection, this allows construction of complex state machines.

 This is examined in more detail in the [examples](#examples) below.